BIT-Jack/D-GSM/Traffic Divergence Measuring/data/readme.md

-Put the processed data for the calculation CKLD in this direction.
+Please put the processed data for the calculation CKLD in this direction.